Aloha’s New Visual Identity

 What does this mean exactly?

-Beginning in September 2019, you will see a new family of coordinated logos for the Aloha Foundation and each of our six programs.
-The logos will appear on our correspondence, publications, apparel, website, business cards, marketing materials, emails, and other communications.
+In September 2019, we launched a new family of coordinated logos for the Aloha Foundation and each of our six programs.
+The new logos appear on our correspondence, publications, apparel, website, business cards, marketing materials, emails, and other communications.

-In addition to a logo, each program will also have its own “spirit graphic” that complements their logo—Hive (bee), Lanakila (dragon), Aloha (campfire), Hulbert (compass), Horizons (sun), and Ohana (cabin).
-Spirit graphics will be used in conjunction with the logos on items like t-shirt sleeves, hats, and water bottles.
+In addition to a logo, each program will also have its own camp or program “graphic” that complements their logo—Hive (beehive), Lanakila (dragon), Aloha (“A”), Hulbert (compass), Horizons (sun), and Ohana (bell).
+Camp and program graphics will be used in conjunction with the logos on items like t-shirt sleeves, hats, and water bottles.

 What is the background on this project?

-A couple of years ago, we asked a design firm to help us examine some brand challenges we were facing.
+In 2018, we asked a design firm to help us examine some brand challenges we were facing.
 Foremost was confusion among our constituents and the general public about who we are, what programs we run, and what role the Foundation plays.
-Since then, our Executive Director, all of our camp and program directors, Foundation staff, and many camp community members have participated in discussions and provided input.
+Since then, our Executive Director, all of our camp and program directors, Foundation staff, and many camp community members have participated in discussions and provided input

 How did we get here?